sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 ## Why do we require peer code reviews?

-Code reviews benefit everyone on the team, and the team itself.
+Code reviews benefit every person on the team, and the team itself.

 For authors: